Guide Likely

 What’s Still Speculation

-• Full extent of property ownership system
+• Full extent of the property ownership system

 • Whether a casino will be playable in story mode